weathersmm/InCheckUPDATE/content/privacy-policy.md

 **Verification:** In order to protect your Personal Information from unauthorized access, change, or deletion, we may require you to verify your credentials before you can submit a request to know, correct, or delete Personal Information.
 If you do not have an account with us, or if we suspect fraudulent or malicious activity, we may ask you to provide additional Personal Information and proof of residency for verification.
 If we cannot verify your identity, we will not be able to honor your request.

 **Authorized Agents:** You may also submit a rights request through an authorized agent.
-If you do so, the agent must present signed written permission to act on your behalf and you may also be required to independently verify your identity and submit proof of your residency with us.
+If you do so, the agent must present signed written permission to act on your behalf, and you may also be required to independently verify your identity and submit proof of your residency to us.
 Authorized agent requests can be submitted to [privacy@intellux.ai](mailto:privacy@intellux.ai)

 **Appeals:** Depending on where you live, you may have the right to appeal a decision we make relating to requests to exercise your rights under applicable local law.
 To appeal a decision, please send your request to [privacy@intellux.ai](mailto:privacy@intellux.ai)